-The Territorial Agenda is a strategic policy document for Europe, its regions and communities.
+The Territorial Agenda is a strategic policy document for spatial planning in Europe, its regions and communities.
 It provides a framework for action towards territorial cohesion and a future for all places in Europe.
 It asks policy makers at all governance levels to contribute to an inclusive and sustainable future for all places and to help achieve Sustainable Development Goals in Europe.

 In Europe, increasing inequalities between people and between places as well as unsustainable developments have reached a critical level.
 It is essential to limit inequalities which hamper Europe, countries, municipalities and regions to build on their success.
 This can only be achieved by paying more attention to the diversity of places in Europe, along with their development potential and challenges.